davidepi/spectre-light/src/README.md

 aliasing
 - A camera takes a sample as input and generates a light ray.
 Depending on the type of camera the direction and origin of the ray are created
-- An integrator takes the light ray and calculated the amount of radiance carried by it.
+- An integrator takes the light ray and calculates the amount of radiance carried by it.
 This involves calculating every interaction with the lights and the materials
 - A filter weights the calculated radiance and affects several pixels near the sample.
 Filters are defined in the same folder of the samplers.